NFL Draft 2027: Pro Football Focus reveals Top 10 cornerbacks in college football

 7. Ashton Hampton, Clemson (46)

 Hampton has been a steady cornerback for the Tigers over the last two seasons.
-He’s played in 27 games and his production led him to being one of the 10 best at his position, per PFF.
+He’s played in 27 games and his production has led him to be one of the 10 best at his position, per PFF.

 Last year, Hampton had 45 tackles, three for loss and a sack, to go along with an interception and nine pass deflections.
 He has 72 tackles in his career and three interceptions over two seasons.